-Chair of Finance & Staffing Committee, Co-Opted Governor
+Chair of the Finance & Staffing Committee / Co-Opted Governor

 Hi All – my name is Katie Lewis, and I am the mum of a child in Year 1 at Sebright.
 Originally from the USA, I have lived in the UK for 12 years and in Hackney for the past 9 – and I love it!

 In addition to being a Mum, I am a Regional Director at TransPerfect, a company focused on helping global companies create, translate and launch global content.
 My primary focus is in the pharma sector and our mission is to help companies get lifesaving drugs to patients faster.
 I am a volunteer with the Healthcare Businesswoman’s Association and passionate about driving gender parity and equality.
 I’m also passionate about supporting local schools and via a charity called Business2Schools, have been involved in leading programs to get devices to children learning remotely, clean / rejuvenate school grounds and organize panels including women in science to speak to future students in STEM.

 I am thrilled to be given the opportunity to serve as a Governor.
 I am committed to helping grow and continuously improve the Federation.

 Chair of the Daubeney Local School Committee / Co-Opted Governor